BITS for GAPS: Bayesian Information-Theoretic Sampling for hierarchical GAussian Process Surrogates: Numerical Example: Phase Equilibria

 For completeness, we present and discuss the MCMC diagnostics.
 Figure~\ref{fig: trace} presents trace plots from HMC sampling of the latent GP hyperparameters.
 Figure~\ref{fig: marginals} presents histograms of the hyperparameter posterior samples from the first chain of the HMC sampler.
 Figure~\ref{fig: jointmarginals} shows joint marginal samples from the hyperparameter posterior.
 KDEs quantify the density for visualization purposes.

 The trace plots in Figure~\ref{fig: trace} indicate adequate mixing and convergence to the posterior distribution.
 For each hyperparameter, the chains explore a similar region of parameter space and exhibit frequent transitions between values, avoiding long periods of stasis.
 The chains appear well-overlapped, suggesting minimal autocorrelation and good exploration of the posterior.
-In all cases, the Gelman-Rubin statistic was less than 1.2, indicating that the chains likely converged to the target posterior distribution.
+In all cases, the Gelman–Rubin statistic was less than 1.1, indicating that the chains likely converged to the target posterior distribution.
+The effective sample sizes were 1468, 2428, and 653 for the three hyperparameters, respectively, indicating that the posterior was reasonably well explored, with some parameters exhibiting slower mixing due to stronger posterior correlations.

 The posterior distributions in Figure~\ref{fig: marginals} suggest that the hyperparameters are sufficiently well-constrained to support continued use of the predictive model.
 All posterior distributions appear to be unimodal.
-Furthermore, the upper and lower bounds of the 95\% CIs fall equidistant from the MAP.

 The inferred hyperparameters in Figure~\ref{fig: marginals} affirm physically meaningful characteristics of prior beliefs placed on the hyperparameters.
 In particular, the relative magnitudes of the length scales (Figures~\ref{fig: marginals}b and~\ref{fig: marginals}c) suggest that the response surface varies comparably with respect to the scaled \proh mole fraction and the normalized temperature.
 While similar posterior magnitudes are numerically convenient in the transformed input space, these results align with prior physical intuition when interpreted in the original units.
 Specifically, if one were to reverse the input transformations, the shorter effective length scale in the mole fraction dimension indicates that the activity coefficient changes more rapidly with composition than with temperature.
 This observation is consistent with known thermodynamic behavior of the \water--\proh mixture.
 The activity coefficient of \proh exhibits sharp deviations from ideality at low mole fractions.
 In contrast, the influence of temperature on intermolecular interactions is more gradual and typically becomes significant only near infinite dilution~\cite{murti1958, perry1973}.